brimdata/zed/docs/lake/design.md

 any pool.
 The group name provides no meaning beyond a reference to a set of index rules at any given time.

-Rules are created with the `zed lake index create`, deleted with `zed lake index drop`, and applied with `zed lake index apply`.
+Rules are created with `zed lake index create`, deleted with `zed lake index drop`, and applied with `zed lake index apply`.